Top 10 Most Anticipated Upcoming Anime

 Share

-Japanese animation is constantly evolving, and each season brings releases that promise to leave a lasting impression.
-Here's a list of the ten most anticipated anime for the Fall 2025 / Winter 2026 period—from highly anticipated sequels and ambitious adaptations to original projects.
-Get your streaming subscriptions, snacks, and schedule ready: it's going to be busy.
+Japanese animation continues to evolve, and with each season come releases that promise to leave a lasting impression.
+Here's a list of the ten most anticipated anime for Fall 2025 / Winter 2026 — whether they're highly anticipated sequels, ambitious adaptations, or original projects.
+Get your streaming subscriptions, snacks, and schedule ready: it's going to be a busy one.

 1. Jujutsu Kaisen Season 3 – The Culling Game

-➡️ Why we're looking forward to it: After the intense Shibuya Incident arc, many fans are eager to see how Jujutsu Kaisen will adapt the Culling Game, one of the darkest and most strategic arcs in the manga.
-The new trailer promises more intense fights, moral dilemmas, and character development that transcends pure action.
+➡️ Why we're excited: After the intense Shibuya Incident arc, many fans are eager to see how Jujutsua Kaisen will adapt the Culling Game, one of the darkest and most strategic arcs in the manga.
+The new trailer promises more intense battles, moral dilemmas, and character development that transcends pure action.

 🗓️ Date / info: Season 3 is confirmed for January 2026.
 Before that, a compilation film (Jujutsu Kaisen: Execution – Shibuya Incident x The Culling Game Begins) will be released in November 2025 in Japan.